 September 11, 2015

 We often need to know if you are using a medication containing aspirin or what are called non-steroidal anti-inflammatory drugs (NSAIDs), or may warn you not to use any of these.
-Usually this is because of the potential for any of these to cause or aggravate ulcers or digestive tract bleeding.
-The risk of using NSAIDs is at least 1-2% per year of a serious complication like internal bleeding, a perforation or obstruction from an ulcer, or other GI tract serious problems.
+Usually, this is because of the potential for any of these to cause or aggravate ulcers or digestive tract bleeding.
+The risk of using NSAIDs is at least 1-2% per year of a serious complication like internal bleeding, a perforation or obstruction of an ulcer, or other GI tract serious problems.
 Many more people get indigestion from these agents without serious harm.
 However, people taking blood thinners like Coumadin (warfarin), Pradaxa, Xarelto and other newer blood thinners almost never should use any of these, though a small number of people with heart disease need to use a tiny dose of aspirin while they also take Coumadin or similar blood thinners.